cpwr-devops/DevOps-Examples-Doc/docs/pipelines/readme.md

 ## The code repository folder structure

-Based on the description above and due to the requirements for the use of [Pipeline Shared Libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/) in Jenkins the folder structure of the DevOps-Examples repository is as follows:
+Based on the description above and due to the requirements for the use of [Pipeline Shared Libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/) in Jenkins, the folder structure of the DevOps-Examples repository is as follows:

 ```
     (root)